Hdoc1509/hrc/packages/button/docs/Button.md

 ---

-`.button--danger`
+`.button--error`

-Styles for the danger variant
+Styles for the error variant